lukehutch/Producer/README.md

 ## Usage example

-This example sets up a bounded queue of size 5 items, and submit the integers 0 to 19 inclusive to the queue from the producer.
+This example sets up a bounded queue of size `5` items, and submits the integers `0` to `19` inclusive to the queue from the `Producer`.
-These are then printed out by the consumer.
+These are then printed out by the `Consumer`.

 ```java
 try (Yielder<Integer> yielder = new Yielder<>(5, receiver -> {